-Lp(a) is an acute phase reactant, and is often elevated in conditions such as sepsis, postsurgical states, viral infections, and myocardial infarction (61,62).
-However, the role of Lp(a) as an acute phase reactant remains a subject of ongoing debate (63).
+Lp(a) is an acute phase reactant, and is often elevated in conditions such as sepsis, post-surgical states, viral infections, and myocardial infarction [61, 62].
+However, the role of Lp(a) as an acute phase reactant remains a subject of ongoing debate [63].
 A prospective observational study examined changes in Lp(a) levels in individuals with ST-elevation myocardial infarction (STEMI) at four time points.
-Median Lp(a) levels increased from 7.9 mg/dL upon hospital admission to 8.4 mg/dL the following day, then to 9.3 mg/dL on the second day (p<0.001), and further increased to 11.2 mg/dL at three months post-MI (p<0.001) (64).
-Another study found similar results, Lp(a) levels in patients with acute myocardial infarction (AMI) were significantly elevated six months after the event, with an increase of at least 25 nmol/L (~10 mg/dL) observed in over 20% of participants.
-This pattern contrasted with that of highsensitivity C-reactive protein (hsCRP), suggesting that Lp(a) does not act as a conventional acute phase reactant during AMI (64).
-Both studies, however, lack baseline Lp(a) data prior to the occurrence of AMI (64,65).
-This may suggest that repeat testing of Lp(a) after MI should be performed. n total, these findings suggest that repeated measurement of Lp(a) after AMI may be warranted.
-This concept may be similar to the change in LDL levels after AMI, which in contrast are approximately 10% lower in the peri- and post-MI period (66).
+Median Lp(a) levels increased from 7.9 mg/dl upon hospital admission to 8.4 mg/dl the following day, then to 9.3 mg/dl on the second day (p < 0.001), and further increased to 11.2 mg/ dl at 3 months after MI (p < 0.001) [64].
+Another study obtained similar results: Lp(a) levels in patients with acute myocardial infarction (AMI) were significantly elevated 6 months after the event, with an increase of at least 25 nmol/l (~10 mg/dl) observed in over 20% of participants.
+This pattern contrasted with that of high-sensitivity C-reactive protein (hsCRP), suggesting that Lp(a) does not act as a conventional acute phase reactant during AMI [64].
+Both studies, however, lack baseline Lp(a) data prior to the occurrence of AMI [64, 65].
+This may suggest that repeat testing of Lp(a) after MI should be performed.
+In total, these findings suggest that repeated measurement of Lp(a) after AMI may be warranted.
+This concept may be similar to the change in LDL levels after AMI, which in contrast are approximately 10% lower in the periand post-MI period [66].

-The European Atherosclerosis Society (EAS) consensus statement, the National Lipid Association (NLA) and cardiovascular prevention guidelines from France, Poland, Italy, Canada, India, and China only advise measuring Lp(a) once in a lifetime (45,56,67-72).
-Polish guidelines do suggest repeating Lp(a) measurements in those patients whose initial Lp(a) levels fall between 30-50 mg/dL (75-125 nmol/L), a range considered the "grey zone" or near the threshold for cardiovascular risk categories.
-Repeated measurements may be considered for women over the age of 50 yrs and for patients with chronic kidney disease, particularly nephrotic syndrome, since these conditions can significantly elevate Lp(a) levels (56).
-The Polish guidelines (56), as well as the updated NLA recommendations on the use of Lp(a) in clinical practice, recommended selective screening of Lp(a) in high-risk children <18 years of age in certain cases (based on NLA recommendations in the presence of suspected FH, first-degree relative with premature ASCVD or elevated Lp(a), or history of ischemic stroke) (72).
-Guidelines also recommend cascade screening of immediate family members of a child or adult with elevated Lp(a) (45,56,72).
-Recent studies proved that cascade testing for elevated Lp(a) was effective in identifying new cases of elevated Lp(a) (73) (Table 1).
+The European Atherosclerosis Society (EAS) consensus statement, the National Lipid Association (NLA), and cardiovascular prevention guidelines from France, Poland, Italy, Canada, India, and China only advise measuring Lp(a) once in a lifetime [45, 56, 67-72].
+Polish guidelines do suggest repeating Lp(a) measurements in those patients whose initial Lp(a) levels fall within 30-50 mg/dl (75-125 nmol/l), a range considered the "gray zone" or near the threshold for cardiovascular risk categories.
+Repeated measurements may be considered for women over the age of 50 years and for patients with chronic kidney disease, particularly nephrotic syndrome, since these conditions can significantly elevate Lp(a) levels [56].
+The Polish guidelines [56], as well as the updated NLA recommendations on the use of Lp(a) in clinical practice, recommended selective screening of Lp(a) in high-risk children < 18 years of age in certain cases (based on NLA recommendations in the presence of suspected FH, a first-degree relative with premature ASCVD or elevated Lp(a), or a history of ischemic stroke) [72].
+Guidelines also recommend cascade screening of immediate family members of a child or adult with elevated Lp(a) [45, 56, 72].
+Recent studies proved that cascade testing for elevated Lp(a) was effective in identifying new cases of elevated Lp(a) [73] (Table I).